NiazMorshed2007/popwola/README.md

 ## Contributing

 We welcome contributions from the community to make Popwola even better.
-To contribute, please follow these steps:
+To contribute, please follow the steps:

 1. Fork the repository and clone it locally.